Haven-Rau/Pokemon_Catching_Adventure/README.md

 # Summary:
 The original Pokemon games, Red and Blue, reshaped the video game industry when it was released.
 Video games at the time focused on linearity; a clear beginning and end with not much content in between.
 Princess peach is captured, go on this quest to save her.
 While many Pokemon enthusiasts remember its game for the lovable characters and story, Pokemon was one of the first games to develop an experience buiilt on repitition: a loop of collection, storing, and managing Pokemon that could be enjoyed beyond the main story.
 Within this gameplay loop, the original develpopers needed to use data to their advantage.
 Games

-Please take a look at the final product before reading!
+### Please take a look at the final product before reading!
 Available on Youtube using this link: "YOUTUBE LINK"

+Goal of the game:
+- incorperating original Pokemon music (and a soundtrack from the fan-made game, Insurgence) as well as original sound effects like the pokemon wobble sound and the obtaining item sound.
+-

 ## Developing the backend databases: